Jeonkwan/less-vision/docs/usage.md

 Adjust according to your provisioning strategy (e.g., `local-exec` if running Ansible from Terraform controller).

 ## Continuous Integration
-The repository ships with a GitHub Actions workflow that installs Ansible and runs `ansible-playbook --syntax-check` for every push, pull request, or manual dispatch.
-Use it as a guardrail before promoting infrastructure changes.
+The repository ships with a GitHub Actions workflow that installs Ansible, performs a syntax check, and then runs the playbook in `--check` mode with sample variables.
+The dry run renders templates without touching Docker or requesting certificates, ensuring the roles remain self-contained and safe to execute in automation.

 ## Verification Steps
 1. Verify containers are running: `docker compose -f /opt/xray/compose/docker-compose.yml ps`.